Cloud providers¶

 False |

-Require network-optimised environments with SR-IOV support |
+Require network-optimised environments with SR-IOV support. |

 network_optimised_regions |